 Moviegoers first encountered Korath in 2014’s GUARDIANS OF THE GALAXY.
 Known as Korath the Pursuer, he was an antagonist of the team of misfit heroes who worked under Ronan and Thanos to retrieve the Orb from Star-Lord.
 In CAPTAIN MARVEL, Korath returns to the big screen to fight the Skrulls alongside fellow Kree warriors in Spaceforce, including Carol Danvers (Brie Larson).
 Djimon Hounsou reprises the role.

-Hounsou was unable to share how in-depth CAPTAIN MARVEL will go into Korath’s origin, but we know from the comics he was a brilliant cyber-geneticist and head of the Pursuer Project, in which he developed cybernetic warriors for the Kree militia.
+Before he became a “killing machine,” we know from the comics that Korath was a brilliant cyber-geneticist and head of the Pursuer Project, in which he developed cybernetic warriors for the Kree militia.
 After the project was canceled, Korath used the template on himself to gain superhuman powers, including strength, stamina and durability.
 He was then summoned by the Supreme Intelligence to join Starforce.
 In CAPTAIN MARVEL, we get to see a glimpse of Korath’s origin story on the big screen for the first time.

-“This is a world that we’re all just very foreign to the landscape,” Hounsou said of CAPTAIN MARVEL.
+“This is a world that we’re all just very foreign to the landscape,” Hounsou said.
 “It’s a very creative process for us to try to grasp the world we’re in.”

-As second in command to Jude Law’s character, who hasn’t been revealed, we expect to see more of Korath in CAPTAIN MARVEL, compared to GUARDIANS, and Hounsou confirmed we can also expect the same type of humor.“I’m sort of machine-like — very framed, very driven,” he said.
+As second in command to Jude Law’s character, fans can expect to see more of Korath in CAPTAIN MARVEL, compared to GUARDIANS, and the same type of humor.“I’m sort of machine-like — very framed, very driven,” he said.
 “The lack of being flexible and playful, [Carol] takes a piss at that.”